Particular/docs.particular.net/transports/sqs/configuration-options_source_sqs_[4,).partial.md

 **Default**: `AWS SDK`.

-By default the endpoint sues the SDK to retrieve the default AWS region from the `AWS_DEFAULT_REGION` environment variable.
+By default the endpoint uses the SDK to retrieve the default AWS region from the `AWS_DEFAULT_REGION` environment variable.

 This is the Amazon Web Services [Region](http://docs.aws.amazon.com/general/latest/gr/rande.html) in which to access the SQS service.
 Must be a valid [AWS region code](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).